georgesims21/procdfs/README.md

     - [ ] 1.3: Be able to handle standard utility commands like iostat fstat etc

         - [ ] 1.3.1: Write bash (or c) scripts which replicate these commands to run on this new fs.
-            - [x] ' cat /proc/net/dev '       - Packet stats [packet-bytes](test/packet-bytes.sh)
+            - [x] ' cat /proc/net/dev '       - Packet stats
             - [ ] ' cat /proc/net/netstat '   - Tcp stats.
 First ones are counters
             - [ ] ' ifconfig '                - Getting info from above files
-            - [ ] ' ifstat '                  - Periodically reading the files above and subtracting each window to show what has been transmitted per second
+            - [x] ' ifstat '                  - Periodically reading the files above and subtracting each window to show what has been transmitted per second [packet-bytes](test/packet-bytes.sh)
+            - [ ] ' iftop '
+            - [ ] ' netstat '
             - [ ] Replicate some other networking utilities - [info about proc files (1.4 is networking)](https://www.kernel.org/doc/Documentation/filesystems/proc.txt)

     - [ ] 1.4: Make sure all (special) file types are handled properly which aren't tested with above utils (symlinks/pipes/etc)